stencila/hub/README.md

 > 💁 Tip: The `minikube dashboard` is really useful for debugging.
 And don't forget to `minikube stop` when you're done!

+> 💁 Tip: Instead of using `minikube` you might want to consider lighter weight alternatives such as `kind`, `microk8s`, or `k3s` to run a local Kubernetes cluster.

 ### Committing

 Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/) specification.
 This is important (but not required) because commit messages are used to determine the semantic version of releases (and thus deployments) and to generate the project's [CHANGELOG.md](CHANGELOG.md).
 If appropriate, use the sentence case service name as the scope (to help make both `git log` and the change log more readable).
 Some examples,